 I have the Canon Rebel T7i DSLR Camera.
 It’s a good Entry level camera that has some really cool features.
-My favorite is the WiFi enabled remote control.
-This works wonders when taking photos of kittens, and trying to keep them on the photo table at the same time.
-The best tip I can give you is to learn how to use the camera on Manual setting!
+My favorite is the WiFi-enabled remote control.
+This works wonders when taking photos of kittens and trying to keep them on the photo table at the same time.
+The best tip I can give you is to learn how to use the camera on the Manual setting!
 If you buy a DSLR and use the “Automatic” setting, then you might as well just use your phone to take the shots.

-On the other hand if you’re a pet owner and want to take quality photographs of your kitten, then your iPhone or Android device will definitely get the job done as long as you follow the rest of the tips in this guide.
-There’s some HDR settings on the iPhone that help with automatic settings for optimal exposure.
+On the other hand, if you’re a pet owner and want to take quality photographs of your kitten, then your iPhone or Android device will definitely get the job done as long as you follow the rest of the tips in this guide.
+There are some HDR settings on the iPhone that help with automatic settings for optimal exposure.

 The lighting has to be the single most important element of any photo you take. from one novice to the next, believe me when I say this.
 The best photographs are taken with just the right amount of light filling the space with your cat. remember though, that you’re ultimately creating an image that you like.
 You can create different moods all based on the amount of light, and the direction the light is hitting the subject of the photograph.

 - Outdoors during The Golden Hour – if you’re able to get your kitty outdoors in a safe environment, then outdoor shots are great!
-Natural scenery (trees, flowers, etc) look beautiful.
+Natural scenery (trees, flowers, etc) looks beautiful.
 The best time to take outdoor photographs is during the “Golden Hour”.
 This is one hour after sunrise and/or one hour before sunset.
-This is a photographers trade secret and eliminates a lot of bright, over exposed photographs of your kitten.
+This is a photographer’s trade secret and eliminates a lot of bright, over-exposed photographs of your kitten.

 - Indoors with Natural Light – if you want a “true to color” photograph of your kitten, then look for a spot indoors that has a lot of natural sunlight.
 A nice big window is a great place to start looking for the light.
 Anytime you’re using natural light, you want the light source to be behind the camera, not behind the kitten.

 I use the Newer Dimmable Bi-Color LED Studio Lights.
 After buying several sets of lights, I prefer these because I can use a battery pack and make them 100% portable.
-Which means I can take the lights to the Kittens, instead of being limited to a place where there is an outlight and having the cat distracted by a cord.
-LOL The stands fold up nice and compact so I can store them away in a closet until photo day.
+This means I can take the lights to the Kittens, instead of being limited to a place where there is an out light and having the cat distracted by a cord.
+The stands fold up nicely and compactly so I can store them away in a closet until photo day.

-The Emart 14 x 16 Portable LED light box is my secret tool for taking great pictures of small kittens.
-I originally bought this for my husband because hes a luxury watch trader.
+The Emart 14 x 16 Portable LED lightbox is my secret tool for taking great pictures of small kittens.
+I originally bought this for my husband because he’s a luxury watch trader.
 It was perfect for taking photographs of his watches.
 One day I popped a kitten in there to see how it would look, and it actually turned out stunning!!
 So now, I like to use the lightbox as long as the kitten fits in there.
 They come in different sizes.
-This one is good for a newborn – 5 week old kitten.
+This one is good for a newborn – a 5-week-old kitten.

 DIFFERENT LIGHTING EXAMPLES

-In these photos below of HissyFit Coons Omega, you’ll be able to see different lighting options and backgrounds that I used to capture different essences for him.
+In these photos below of HissyFit Coons Omega, our solid white Maine Coon you’ll be able to see different lighting options and backgrounds that I used to capture different essences for him.
 There’s a description underneath each.

 White acrylic background.
 Full body photograph, slightly cropped out of the photo.
 Positioned to the left of the frame.
 Speedlight used with light filling space on the left 60 degree angle, causing more light on one side of cat.

 Another important element is the background of your image.
-It’s very distracting to see a “busy” photograph of a kitten due to clutter in the background.
+It’s very distracting to see a “busy” photograph of a kitten due to the clutter in the background.
 People tend to get distracted by looking at things in the scene rather than focusing on the subject.
-For some reason people just don’t pay attention to what’s in the background either.
-This can grab some weird items like dirty socks, toilets, piled up laundry, and litter boxes.
+For some reason, people just don’t pay attention to what’s in the background either.
+This can grab some weird items like dirty socks, toilets, piled-up laundry, and litter boxes.

 When choosing a background, keep in mind the color of your cat.
-If he’s a dark colored kitten, for example, then you’ll want to avoid black or gray backgrounds until you get really good at controlling the light source.
-Use a white or pale yellow back ground.
-It’s very hard to get a good photograph of a black kitten or cat, so that will take some extra extra practice with several lighting scenes.
+If he’s a dark-colored kitten, for example, then you’ll want to avoid black or gray backgrounds until you get really good at controlling the light source.
+Use a white or pale yellow background.
+It’s very hard to get a good photograph of a black kitten or cat, so that will take some extra practice with several lighting scenes.

 I bought this bundle of Julius Studio Background Fabric Bundle, which gives me plenty of options to change things up based on the color of my kitten.
 You can also dramatically change the way the background looks by using different lighting and/or moving the kitten closer or farther away from the background.

-The “frame” is what you see when you look through the view finder of your camera.
+The “frame” is what you see when you look through the viewfinder of your camera.
 It’s what you see in the frame.
-You can get very creative when it come to framing a kitten or a cat in a photograph.
-They don’t always have to be dead center of the frame.
+You can get very creative when it comes to framing a kitten or a cat in a photograph.
+They don’t always have to be the dead center of the frame.
 In fact, that can get a bit boring.
 Change up how close you get to the kitten, how much of the kitten is in the frame, and what section of the frame the kitten is in.
-It’s ok to take the kitten in the right 1/3 of the frame, and leave the rest of the frame empty.
+It’s ok to take the kitten in the right 1/3 of the frame and leave the rest of the frame empty.
 That makes for an interesting photograph.
-It’s also ok to take a photo of only half of the kittens head.
+It’s also ok to take a photo of only half of the kitten’s head.
 Especially if you’re capturing something hilarious or a great expression.

 You can also edit what is seen in the frame POST photo shoot.
-I do this alot, nearly on every photograph.
-It looks better to crop an image, and have a focus on the kitten or cat, then for the kitten to seem “lost” in such a big space.
-Alot of times I see photos of kittens and they look so tiny and small because of the table top they’re sitting on, and the ENORMOUS amount of empty space that is taking up the frame.
+I do this a lot, nearly on every photograph.
+It looks better to crop an image, and have a focus on the kitten or cat, than for the kitten to seem “lost” in such a big space.
+A lot of times I see photos of kittens and they look so tiny and small because of the tabletop they’re sitting on, and the ENORMOUS amount of empty space that is taking up the frame.
 Take a few minutes to edit the image on your phone or desktop software, and bring the kitten much closer to the viewer by simply cropping closely around the kitten.

-I’s all about the timing when you want to learn how to photograph kittens.
-There is a good time, and a bad time.
-The challenge i, you really never know when those times are until you get everything ready and start shooting.
-The kittens let you know if its a good time.
-My preferred time to take photographs of kittens are immediately after a nap, or even to wake them up from a nap.
-They’re just sitting around staring into never-land.
-The glazed over look is the best.
+It’s all about the timing when you want to learn how to photograph kittens.
+There is a good time and a bad time.
+The challenge is, that you really never know when those times are until you get everything ready and start shooting.
+The kittens let you know if it’s a good time.
+My preferred time to take photographs of kittens is immediately after a nap, or even to wake them up from a nap.
+They’re just sitting around staring into neverland.
+The glazed-over look is the best.
 HAHA.
 The worst time is when you see them all playing or right after they eat.
 They are hyped up and ready for action.
-Its hard to keep them in a central location when they’re full of energy – which is literally 90% of their waking hours.
+It’s hard to keep them in a central location when they’re full of energy – which is literally 90% of their waking hours.

-Be patient and know that its ok to come back later and try again.
+Be patient and know that it’s okay to come back later and try again.
 They’ll be just as cute in a few hours as they are right now.